collab-uniba/SO_reputation/README.md

 # SO_reputation

 A script that computes an approximation of the reputation gained by a StackOverflow user until a give date.

-The script can be tried online at this [address](http://ugres.di.uniba.it:9090/StackOverflowClient/StackOverflowReputation.jsp).
+The script can be test online at this [address](http://ugres.di.uniba.it:9090/StackOverflowClient/StackOverflowReputation.jsp).

+Furthermore, you can incorporate rely on our webservice in your own app.
+Check the [RESTful API documentation page](https://github.com/collab-uniba/SO_reputation/wiki/RESTful-API-Doc) for more.

 ## Sequential version